apex-dev-tools/benchmarker/README.md

 ### Testing

 Running system tests requires a Salesforce Org and Docker.
 The instructions below assume you have installed Docker, Salesforce CLI, and have a Dev Hub set up.
-To use another type of org, multiple environment variables need setting with credentials, see `.env.example` and `test_system/.env`.
+To use an org with username and password, more environment variables need setting, see `.env.example` and `test_system/.env`.

 1. Create a scratch org: